ChaunceyGuo/two-dimensional-metal-borides/README.md

 # two-dimensional-metal-borides
-cystal models obtained from DFT computations
+Cystal models obtained by DFT computations using the VASP

 Citation is not Mandatory BUT would be Appreciated.|
 When publishing results using these structures | Please Cite: